 TF1(Fr) , a major French TV company, has archived news clips you can stream, as well as live news, weather forecasts and so on.
 There is a good search facility.

-Carmen Vera Pérez (Sp) has produced a fabulous range of hotpot activities for various levels.
-What an achievement!
+Carmen Vera Pérez (Sp) has produced a fabulous range of hotpot activities linked to songs.

 BBC (UK)).
 The GCSE Bitesize tasks, including practice listening tests, are very good.